celinetang/Certification_JEDHA/Block4_DeepLearning_Spam/README.md

 Each row corresponds to a message, along with a classification if it is spam or not.

 ### Prerequisites
 This jupyter notebook was written and executed in a Google Colab notebook so as to use tensorflow with a GPU provided by them.
+It is possible to run it on own computer.